dstilesr/data-eng-udacity/capstone-project/README.md

 ### Output Data Structure
 The data is to be organized as follows: since there are two main objects to study, namely storms and temperatures, there will be two facts tables in the output: `storms` and `temperatures`.
 Additionally, there will be two dimensions along which to analyze these facts: `location` and `time`.
+This allows the study of both facts by location and time independently as well as studying the facts together by joining them by location and time.
+This points to the fact that the most common aggregations I expect to perform on the data are by time (either year of month) or location.
+With this one can perform analysis based on time, such as studying trends in temperatures and storm severity, as well as analysis based on location, like seeing which kinds of storms occur in different areas, for example.

+### Dictionary
 The `storms` table will contain the following facts about the storm events:
 - `start_date`: Date in which the storm event started.
 - `event_id`: ID of the storm event given by the NWS.